Hero

 201-06-004

-Vikas Gulani - University of Michigan, Ann Arbor, United States of America
+Vikas Gulani - Case Western Reserve University, Cleveland, United States of America

 Shreyas Vasanawala - Stanford University, Stanford, United States of America